tuikkuanttila/kinesisbatcher/README.md

 			)
 			print(response)

-			# Check for errors, possibly re-send items
+			# Check for errors in response['FailedRecordCount'] and possibly re-send items

 		time.sleep(5)

 ~~~

-You can also define the batch limits yourself if that fits your use case,
-in case you want smaller batches for example.
-For more details, see docs/docs.rst.
+For more details, see the module documentation at

-Upcoming in the next version
+## Upcoming in the next version

-Inform the user on which records were discarded
+Inform the user on which records were discarded.